seasonal employment

 • Lost Wages such as temporary total disability (TTD) benefits (after you miss more than three days of work) if you are unable to work at all.

-• Temporary partial (TP) benefits if you are unable to earn the same amount of pay you were making before your disability.
+• Temporary partial (TP) benefits if you cannot earn the same amount of pay you were making before your disability.

 • Permanent impairment award if the injury affected your earning ability for the rest of your life.